 At a series of public meetings in 2018 and 2019, community members advocated strongly for public art.
 They expressed a preference for wayfinding signage, artistic seating options, and other elements of integrated public art.

 The City has identified multiple potential sites for artwork along the corridor.
 These sites are based on the current corridor design.
 Sites are subject to change as the design is further developed.
-Artists are welcome to explore more or different sites for artwork along the corridor.

 - a public art project underway at Dewitt Playground at Madison Park Athletic Complex

 - an upcoming call for artists for a gateway sculpture at the Tremont/ Ruggles Street intersection

 - several existing murals and an new mural project at Madison Park Technical and Vocational High School, and

 - several existing artworks throughout the corridor, including the iconic sculpture “Helion” by Robert Amory.

 This project has a budget of $300,000.
 The artworks should:

 - foster a sense of connectivity in the corridor

 - reflect the fabric of the existing neighborhood, and